-With the appearance of the small bird-shaped mound in association with Deptford sherd and the ever-widening evidence of the Hopewellian culture of the Southeast.
-Several bird effigy mounds were noted in Milwaukee County, Wisconsin but these were not rock covered (Brown
+With the appearance of the small bird-shaped mound in association with Deptford sherd assemblage would appear to indicate that effigy mounds were constructed not as burial places but for some spiritual reasons.
+The presence of these small rock-covered mounds must engender a certain cultural generic relationship with the limestone-covered mounds located on Key Largo, Florida, those in the Ohio and Upper Mississippi valleys, and those in Putnam County, Georgia and the ever-widening evidence of the Hopewellian culture of the Southeast.
+Several bird effigy mounds were noted in Milwaukee County, Wisconsin but these were not rock covered (Brown 1916:56, 61).